creativeprojects/clog/README.md

 # clog (console-log)
 All the fashionable loggers for Go tend to focus on structured logging, and that's perfectly fine: until you simply need a logger for a console application...

-Here's yet another logger for Go:
+So here's yet another logger for Go:
 - unstructured logging
 - console logging in colour
-- extremely fast
+- very fast
+- using the logger from the standard library under the hood
 - extensible (via handlers)